ActuallyAdequate/Chimaera/core/rules/conditions.md

 Conditions are continuous issues that effect creatures.
 A condition is executed before a React, or before the creature's first Action on their turn.
 Conditions will remain until cleared with the _Get Yourself Together_ Action.

+## Anosmia

+The creature with Anosmia is unable to smell.

 ## Frightened

 Your Focus changes immediately to what is causing you to be Frightened.
 If you are within Near of the source of the Fright, you must get to a distance of Distant using any Ability.
 If you are already Distant, you must turn, so they are behind you.